Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 If T*n* is used to select tool *n* but that tool is already active, the command does nothing.
 Otherwise, the sequence followed is:

+**Note:** Prior to RRF 3.3, when changing tools, tool change macro files are not run unless all axes have been homed.
+In RRF 3.3 and later, tool change macro files are run ***regardless of whether axes have been homed or not***.
+You can use conditional GCode to choose which commands are executed if axes have been homed/not homed.

-1. If another tool is already selected and all axes have been homed, run macro tfree#.g where # is the number of that tool.
-As of release 3.3, the tool change files will be actioned even if not homed, so that you can use conditional GCode to choose which commands to run.
+1. If another tool is already selected, run macro tfree#.g where # is the number of that tool.
 1. If another tool is already selected, deselect it and set its heaters to their standby temperatures (as defined by the R parameter in the most recent G10/M568 command for that tool)
-1. If all axes have been homed, run macro tpre#.g where # is the number of the new tool
+1. Run macro tpre#.g where # is the number of the new tool
 1. Set the new tool to its operating temperatures specified by the S parameter in the most recent G10/M568 command for that tool
-1. If all axes have been homed, run macro tpost#.g where # is the number of the new tool.
+1. Run macro tpost#.g where # is the number of the new tool.
 Typically this file would contain at least a M116 command to wait for its temperatures to stabilise.
 1. Apply any X, Y, Z offset for the new tool specified by G10
 1. Use the new tool.